 - 1. What kind of data is this language designed to process? - 2.
 What operations can someone perform on the data? - 3.
 What control operators do I need to sequence operations? - 4.
+What work is the language trying to save the programmer from doing? - 5.
 What decisions should be postponed until run-time?

-1Side note: Languages are fascinating artifacts, because they are carefully engineered to tradeoff a range of concerns like the ones in this list (while retaining efficiency and a host of other important features).
+&lt;sup>1Side note: Languages are fascinating artifacts, because they are carefully engineered to tradeoff a range of concerns like the ones in this list (while retaining efficiency and a host of other important features).
 If you're interested in this material, you should take a more substantial and upper-level course than 2135.
 For now, your best bet at WPI is the graduate course CS536 [Programming Language Design], which undergraduates can count as a 4000-level class.

-FORTRAN (mid 1950's;1964)^a
+FORTRAN (mid 1950's;1964)a